veraison/services/deployments/native/README.md

 This directly contains attestation scheme plugins.

-(note: if the deployment was crated with `-s` option, the plugins will in fact be symlinks to their source locations.)
+(note: if the deployment was created with `-s` option, the plugins will in fact be symlinks to their source locations.)

 #### `signing`